archeltaneka/coursera-johnhopkins-datascience-getting-and-cleaning-data-project/README.md

 ## Prerequisites
 1. Download the dataset [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and unzipped all files into a directory.
-For more information about how the data was obtained, visit [this](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) page
+For more information about how the data was obtained, visit [this](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) page.
+Then extract the files in the `UCI HAR Dataset/` directory.

 2. Clone this repository
     <code>